 Intended learning outcomes

-- Describe the principles of actuarial modelling
+- Apply the principles of actuarial modelling

-- Describe how to test crude estimates for consistency with a standard table or a set of graduated estimates, and illustrate the process of graduation
+- Test crude estimates for consistency with a standard table or a set of graduated estimates, and illustrate the process of graduation

 - Outline the approaches to forecasting mortality rates, including the Lee-Carter, age-period-cohort and p-spline regression models, and, using a computer package, apply these models to a mortality dataset

 - Appraise and apply elementary principles of machine learning

 - Employ prerequisite mathematical and statistical concepts in solving problems on the above topics

 - High level of development: written communication; problem solving; statistical reasoning; application of theory to practice; use of computer software.